Skip to main content

 High-risk insurance broker

-Both insurance brokers and insurance agents work with customers and insurers to sell insurance products on behalf of the companies they represent.
-The difference between an insurance broker and an agent is the broker works with multiple providers, while an agent represents one insurance company.
+Both insurance brokers and insurance agents work with customers and insurers to sell products on behalf of the companies they represent.
+However, a broker works with multiple providers, while an agent represents one insurance company.
 An agent will be unable to help you compare the market, but will have in-depth knowledge and expertise about the products they sell.
-An insurance broker conversely, will be able to provide unbiased advice to help you shop the market for the insurance policy that best suits your needs.
+An insurance broker can provide independent advice and help you shop the market for the insurance policy that best suits your needs.

 Are you looking for the best home insurance rate?